Naoto Shirogane: Related designs

+Naoto's Persona starts as Sukunabikona, a reference to the mythological Japanese deity Sukunabikona.
+Seojima incorporated visual elements of related Fairy tale Issun-bōshi into the design, and gave it a short height to match Naoto's diminutive stature to represent that "size doesn't determine all".
+The character's clothing was modeled after "young detective boys" found in early anime to help associate the imagery with Naoto herself, as Soejima saw such characters as "heroes who are easily captured by the enemy, yet manage to pull out the heroics in the end".
+Later on, her Persona transforms into Yamato Takeru, a reference to the historical figure of the same name due to the myth of him dressing as a housemaid to infiltrate an enemy encampment.
+Yamato's design was originally intended to incorporate noble or royal attire, but Soejima instead chose to reference the manga The Rose of Versailles, tying it into Naoto's identity as a "pretty crossdressing girl".
+In Persona 4 Golden, an enhanced version of Persona 4, Yamato can transform into Yamato Sumera Mikoto, which adds long flowing blonde hair and a red jacket to the previous design.

 Appearances

-Naoto appears in Persona 4 and is a detective trying to solve the murders in the game.
-Correctly suspecting that initial suspect Mitsuo Kubo is merely a copycat killer, Naoto uses herself as bait by appearing on TV and allowing herself to be kidnapped by the culprit.
-The group follows Naoto to the TV world, where Naoto is confronted by her Shadow, who expresses their frustration with her birth sex and at being treated like a child by the police.
+Naoto appears in Persona 4 and is a young woman trying to solve the murders in the game.
+Due to the gendered stereotypes of detectives and institutional misogyny in law enforcement, Naoto presents as a man in order to hide her sex.
+Correctly suspecting that initial suspect that the young Mitsuo Kubo is merely a copycat killer, Naoto uses herself as bait by appearing on TV and allowing herself to be kidnapped by the culprit.
+The main characters follow Naoto to the TV world, where Naoto is confronted by her opposite, the Shadow, who expresses their frustration with her birth sex and at being treated like a child by the police.
 Naoto explains after Shadow Naoto has been defeated due to the male-oriented nature of the police department, which is why she had been presenting as male.
 Once Naoto comes to understand her feelings, her Shadow turns into the Persona Sukuna-Hikona (スクナヒコナ), a robotic humanoid wearing a blue suit jacket that has an insect-like head and butterfly-like wings.